YunoHost-Apps/restic_ynh/README_es.md

 ### Features

-- backup data to remote storages (support for different types of storage, including S3)
+- backup data to remote storages (support for different types of storage: currently SFTP, S3 is planned)
 - deduplication and compression of files, which makes it possible to keep many previous copies
 - data encryption, which allows to store data at a third party